Willie Irvine: Preston North End

 After 16 matches of the 1968–69 season, Irvine had scored 13 goals.
 However, he suffered a knee injury midway through the season in the FA Cup fourth round tie against Chelsea.
 He was injured ten minutes into the match but played for most of the first half before being substituted.
 He had a chipped bone and ligament damage, requiring him to undergo an operation in February 1969 that forced him to miss the rest of the campaign.
 Despite missing many games, he was Preston's top scorer that season with 20 goals in all competitions.
 Irvine never fully recovered from the injury, and played only 16 games the following season, scoring five goals.
 Preston North End were relegated to the Football League Third Division in 1970 after finishing bottom of the league.
 Manager Bobby Seith was dismissed following the relegation, and replaced by former Halifax Town coach Alan Ball in May 1970.
 Ball was reluctant to play Irvine after discovering the knee injury from the previous season.
-Nevertheless, he appeared in the first three matches of the 1970–71 campaign, scoring in the 1–0 win against Stockport County in the first round of the League Cup.
-He was dropped from the team after missing several chances in the 1–3 defeat to Torquay United on 22 August 1970.
+Nevertheless, he appeared in the first three matches of the 1970–71 campaign, scoring in a 1–0 win against Stockport County in the first round of the League Cup.
+He was dropped from the team after missing several chances in a 3–1 defeat to Torquay United on 22 August 1970.
 After this, Irvine did not feature regularly for Preston North End and from October 1970, he played mostly for the reserve team.
-He made his final senior appearance for the club on 26 December 1970 in the 3–3 draw with Tranmere Rovers at Deepdale.
+He made his final senior appearance for the club on 26 December 1970 in a 3–3 draw with Tranmere Rovers at Deepdale.
 During a three-year spell, he played 81 league games for Preston North End, scoring 27 goals in the process.